2017 TOWNIE STREET PARTY

 On a musical journey that began in 1982, Annie and Rod Capps have earned sincere praise for their songwriting and musicianship.
 For more than 30 years they’ve been cultivating a symbiotic sound, delivering songs about broken things and poignant little ponderings with a rootsy vibe, a touch of twang and a soulful groove.

 Drivin’ Sideways is a local band who have been playing in the Ann Arbor area since 1974.
 They like to rock out some good old country and rockabily hits and describe their genre as rockabilly/blues/country/honky tonk.

 The Appleseed Collective is poised to become the new sound of string music.
 Riding the wave of the bluegrass revival beyond newgrass and into a strange new genre- bending teritory, they explore the full range of dark and light, old and new, composition and improvisation in deeply theatrical stage show that transports audiences through time.

 Kids’ Art Fair

-Support Washtenaw County’s young artists in 3rd-8th grade as they display and sell their artwork just like artists at the Art Fair.
+Support Washtenaw County’s young artists as they display and sell their artwork just like artists at the Art Fair.
 Browse this marketplace full of amazing art!

 Art Activity Zone